Lowland Canals: Aquatic Weed Removal

 Scottish Canals have four Berky Aquatic Weed Harvesters:

-• Berky 6550 is operating on the Forth & Clyde Canal summit pound during May, working towards the West and Bowling Flight
+- Berky 6550 is operating on the Forth & Clyde Canal summit pound during June and cutting from Lock20 to Lock 16 returning into the summit pound.

-• Berky Triton 1500 in operating on the Union Canal between The Falkirk Wheel & Broxburn.
+- Berky Triton 1500 in operating on the Union Canal between Edinburgh Quay to The Falkirk Wheel.

 Tackling Aquatic Weed Hotspots